Mugabe passing reminds Zimbabwe of faded hope, on and off the field | Goal.com

 As Zimbabwe stands at a crossroads in its own destiny, with Mugabe’s passing serving as a reminder of the faded hope and failed promise, so the Warriors find themselves at a juncture of their own.

-Elimination by Somalia, at this early stage, would be unfathomable for a country who once stood on the brink of a spot at the World Cup itself, but even in this new context of Zimbabwean identity, the Warriors’ potential remains unfulfilled.
+Elimination by Somalia, at this early stage, would be unfathomable for a country who once stood on the brink of a spot at the World Cup, but even in this new context of Zimbabwean identity, the Warriors’ potential remains unfulfilled.